 SAN DIEGO, CA – A Superior Court civil jury found On the Border restaurant liable for the negligence of one of its employees who left work, allegedly drunk, and injured Taiwanese exchange student Kay‐Yen Cheng.
 The jury awarded Cheng $1,546,618.27 in damages, on Friday, after a two‐week jury trial.
 The case arose out an automobile versus skateboard incident on December 9, 2012.

-Mr. Cheng was represented by John H. Gomez, of Gomez Trial attorneys, and Sean Foldenauer, of Foldenauer Law Group.
+Mr. Cheng was represented by John H. Gomez, of The Gomez Law Firm, and Sean Foldenauer, of Foldenauer Law Group.
 They argued that On the Border’s employee negligently consumed alcohol in the course and scope of his employment, knowing he would later drive.
 Gomez and Foldenauer argued that because On the Border permitted its employees to drink after their shifts, that employee drinking at the restaurant had become customary, and that the restaurant benefited from its employees drinking at the restaurant, that the restaurant should be responsible for the harm caused by its allegedly drunk employee.